 - Rise, pickup, attack/lunge, rise, 3 fakes rising higher and shoot (fakes continue to increase shooting angle)

-- At 2 and 4, rise, pickup, attack/lunge, fake (like 2), then lead pass to partner who swims to ball with transfer to strong arm, one fake to set goalie and pass back for catch and shoot.
+- Pass, crosspass back – At 2 and 4, start exactly the same, rise, pickup, attack/lunge, fake (like 2), then lead pass to partner who swims to ball with transfer to strong arm, one fake to set goalie and pass back for catch and shoot.
 The shooter after pass to partner kicks inside of post for catch and shoot.
 The shooter never swims, all lunges.
 Do this strong side, then cross-face side for shooter.
 After the shot, the passer comes back up the middle of cage as a defender for next two players as the pass must go over, then swims out of drill before shot.

 - 8-offense with 2 defenders in front of each at 4-5 meters, goalie and defender sync so defender takes away strong side.
 Point of the drill is to beat the defender strong side with the lunge after pass to partner for a catch and shoot in open lane.